-The END utility control statement, when entered through SRJE console or reader input while in unattended mode, causes SRJE to request normal termination from the host system.
-If you enter the END statement as reader input while in attended mode, SRJE logs the END to the history file and treats it as a comment.
+The END utility control statement, when entered through SRJE console input, causes SRJE to request normal termination from the host system.
+If you enter the END statement as reader input, SRJE logs the END to the history file and treats it as a comment.